 The ImageGuide Registry offers 16 measures for 2018.

-Physicians are required to submit data on at least 50% of the imaging studies performed on patients regardless of insurance payer (i.e., Medicare and non-Medicare).
+In 2018, physicians are required to submit data on at least 60% of the imaging studies performed on patients regardless of insurance payer (i.e., Medicare and non-Medicare).
 Physicians are required to report at least six measures.
 Of the six measures, at least one must be an outcome measure or high-priority measure.
-For the 2017 reporting year, it is possible to avoid the 4% negative payment adjustment by reporting a minimal amount of data through Pick Your Pace.

 Will I receive a negative payment adjustment on only the imaging studies performed on patients with Medicare Part B, or does the penalty apply to all Medicare Part B services rendered?